 Year 1 (Level Four)

-In year one the focus is on investigation, students are encouraged to experiment widely with techniques and approaches through three Experimental Studio Practice modules.
-In these modules you will learn to experiment with the ideas, processes, materials and techniques that will provide the foundation for your developing art practice and inform the work you undertake in subsequent levels, starting to identify your areas of interest and to explore how to use formal, artistic language within sculpture and the relationship between the material and conceptual exploration of a creative idea.
+In Year one the focus is on investigation and you will be encouraged to experiment widely with techniques and approaches to portraiture through three Experimental Studio Practice modules.
+In these modules you will learn to experiment with the ideas, processes, materials and techniques that will provide the foundation for your developing art practice and inform the work you undertake in subsequent levels, starting to identify your areas of interest and to explore how to use formal, artistic language within portraiture and the relationship between the material and conceptual exploration of a creative idea.
 The Studio Practice modules at Level 4 are delivered through a scheduled day of tutored practical work, seminars, critiques and tutorials, supplemented by independent study.
 For all Studio Practice modules throughout the programme you will be expected to collate a portfolio of contextual evidence, which includes evidence of preparatory work, research work and pieces of reflective and discursive writing.
 Working with your Studio Practice tutor and the Head of Art History and Theory, at this Level you will gain knowledge and understanding of how the theoretical and conceptual concerns of your work sits within the context of wider discourses, critically discussing your work and concepts with your tutors and your peers.
 In addition, you will be required to undertake a written review of an exhibition relevant to your Studio Practice work in Term 2.
 Emphasis is placed on the synergy between research, theory and practice.

 At The Academy we consider drawing an essential tool for all artists, and as such there is a compulsory drawing workshop one day a week during each term.
 You must also complete the Digital Development elective skills workshop course in either Level 4 or 5, which aims to teach the digital skills for the Professional Development Level 5 module.
 The other elective skills workshop courses cover a wide range of specialist skills, and you are free to choose within or across disciplines for your remaining workshops according to your interests.